srieger1/digsinet/README.md

 * Apps
 * Queues

-Details regarding the architecture and its components are also described in the working-draft of the documentation [https://srieger1.github.io/digsinet/](https://srieger1.github.io/digsinet/) and were published and presented in our paper at NOMS 2024-2024 IEEE Network Operations and Management Symposium [https://ieeexplore.ieee.org/document/10575632](https://ieeexplore.ieee.org/document/10575632).
-As DigSiNet is currently being used as a proof-of-concept to run NDT experiments, its architecture and compoments are still subject to change, as can also be observed from the current development branches [https://github.com/srieger1/digsinet/branches](https://github.com/srieger1/digsinet/branches).
+Details regarding the architecture and its components are also described in the working-draft of the documentation [https://srieger1.github.io/digsinet/](https://srieger1.github.io/digsinet/) and were published and presented in our paper at NOMS 2024 – IEEE Network Operations and Management Symposium [https://ieeexplore.ieee.org/document/10575632](https://ieeexplore.ieee.org/document/10575632).
+As DigSiNet is currently being used as a proof-of-concept to run NDT experiments, its architecture and components are still subject to change, as can also be observed from the current development branches [https://github.com/srieger1/digsinet/branches](https://github.com/srieger1/digsinet/branches).

 # Requirements